- Home

 Program Outcomes

-- Demonstrate understanding of building construction and associated fire codes.
+- Demonstrate knowledge of building construction and associated fire codes.

 - Apply and discuss water supply management for fire protection systems and fire scene use.